amitmerchant1990/thoughts_diary/thoughts.md

 - Programmers never die.
 They only go offline.
 - In a mad world only the mad are sane.
 - You must be the person you have never had the courage to be.
-- You can't cross the sea merely by standing and staring at the water. - Rabindranath Tagore
+- You can't cross the sea merely by standing and staring at the water. ~ Rabindranath Tagore
 - I'm not what happened to me.
-I'm what I chose to become. - Carl Jung
+I'm what I chose to become. ~ Carl Jung
+- When my HEART drank water from your fountain, it drowned in you and the torrent snatched me away ~ Rumi